ayushsaurabh/B-SIM/README.md

 ## Test Example

-Complex programs like B-SIM, however, require scripts for better organization.
+Complex programs like B-SIM require scripts for better organization instead of typing functions into the REPL for every run.
 B-SIM is currently organized into two scripts.
-First script "BSIM.jl" contains all the functions performing SIM reconstruction and the second script "input_parameters.jl" defines all the input parameters needed to perform reconstruction.
-These parameters define the shape of the microscope point spread function (numerical aperture, magnification, light wavelength), camera noise (gain, CCD sensitivity, readout), directory (folder) where files are located, file name, parallelization and inference settings.
+First script "BSIM.jl" contains all the functions performing SIM reconstruction and the second script "input_parameters.jl" defines all the input parameters needed to perform reconstruction (see the image below).

 ![Screenshot from 2023-11-03 10-53-58](https://github.com/ayushsaurabh/B-SIM/assets/87823118/8480b736-ed19-4d12-8376-46a93bbdbe4b)

-We provide two tiff files "example_1_raw_images.tif" and "example_1_illumination_patterns.tif" for a simple test of our code that can be run on a personal computer.
+These parameters define the shape of the microscope point spread function (numerical aperture, magnification, light wavelength), camera noise (gain, CCD sensitivity, readout), directory (folder) where files are located, file name, parallelization and inference settings.
+Using the settings in the image above, we here provide a simple plug and play example to test the functioning of B-SIM on a personal computer.
+For this example, we provide two tiff files "example_1_raw_images.tif" and "example_1_illumination_patterns.tif" containing 9 sinuosidal patterns and corresponding raw images.
+With the default settings in the image above, the code divides the image into 4 sub-images of equal size (a 2x2 grid).
+The sub-images are then sent to each processor and inference is performed on the fluorescence profile.
+The number of processors can be changed if running on a more powerful computer.

 ## A Brief Description of the Sampler